-For example, you may want to give someone the power to pay bills for you while you are at hospital.
+For example, you may want to give someone the power to pay bills for you while you are hospital.
 You can do this using a temporary power of attorney.
+Talk to a solicitor, or someone at your local Citizens Advice (see page 60).